CommaNet/CommaNet/README.md

 - Age | 18

-- Hobbies/Activities | Contributing, Making projects and Making new connections
+- Hobbies/Activities | Contributing, Working on projects and Making new connections

 - Location | 51.5074° N, 0.1278° W

 - About Me | Just like every other Software engineer and Graphic designer.

-- Languages | JavaScript -> TypeScript and C++
+- Languages | JavaScript -> TypeScript, CPP/C++, Rust and Crystal

 - Contact | melvindevelopment@outlook.com and @C0mmaNet(Twitter)